How to Look after my Chain

-Simple––if not downright crude––yet efficient, it’s essentially a long string of machined bearing surfaces that lives in a harsh wilderness of water, dirt, infrequent adjustment, and insufficient lubrication.
+A simple Motorcycle Chain – it’s downright crude – yet efficient, it’s essentially a long string of machined bearing surfaces that lives in a harsh wilderness of water, dirt, infrequent adjustment, and insufficient lubrication.

 Beneath its often greasy exterior lie vital clues to ensuring its survival and longevity.
 Virtually all drive chains for street bikes use some sort of flexible ring to seal grease in the gap between the pin and the bushing, where the load on the chain is highest.
 The first such seals were called O-rings because their cross-section is round, but now some chain manufacturers use rings whose cross-section resembles an X or a Z.

-Protect your bike and the floor with some cloth or newspapers – it’s going to get dirty
+Here’s a quick guide using Muc-Off Products.
+If you can, put your bike on its centre stand or use a paddock stand.
+Protect your bike and the floor with some cloths or newspapers – it’s going to get dirty.

 Make ABSOLUTELY sure not to get any on your tyre (hence the cloths / newspaper)

 Use a chain brush to remove the muck working in sections until it’s all done.

 Make sure you turn the wheel, so the chain moves away from your fingers (you’ll only do it once as it hurts like…)

 Spray MO-94 over your sprocket and chain to drive out moisture.